CW’s Next DC Crossover To Feature Four Superhero Series — Including ‘Supergirl’

 — We Are Lotzers (@caitylotzarmy) February 24, 2017

-As some fans may recall, during the “Invasion” crossover – the superheroes of Arrow, The Flash, Legends of Tomorrow, and Supergirl teamed up in order to fight the Dominators.
+As some fans may recall, during the “Invasion” crossover, the superheroes of Arrow, The Flash, Legends of Tomorrow, and Supergirl teamed up in order to fight the Dominators.
 There, however, were a lot of CW fans who complained that it wasn’t a “true” four-way crossover because Supergirl did not have an episode dedicated to the DC crossover like the other three shows did.
 The CW plans on making this happen next year.

-The only question is – why did the “Invasion” crossover include Supergirl?
+The only question is, why did the “Invasion” crossover include Supergirl?
 Fortunately, the executive producer of the CW series has the answer to that question too.

 Andrew Kreisberg explained why Supergirl wasn’t included in the previous crossover

-IGN had the pleasure of speaking to Andrew Kreisberg – the executive producer of Supergirl – while attending a screening of next week’s episode.
+IGN had the pleasure of speaking to Andrew Kreisberg, the executive producer of Supergirl, while attending a screening of next week’s episode.
 During the discussion, Andrew talked about the possibility of Supergirl participating in a future DC crossover.
-Kreisberg revealed that while there were not any big plans for a crossover this year – the CW was planning a “true” crossover featuring Arrow, The Flash, Legends of Tomorrow, and Supergirl next year.
+Kreisberg revealed that while there were not any big plans for a crossover this year, the CW was planning a “true” crossover featuring Arrow, The Flash, Legends of Tomorrow, and Supergirl next year.

 Even though Melissa Beonist’s Kara Zor-El did appear in the “Invasion” crossover with Arrow, Flash, and Legends of Tomorrow, Supergirl did not have an episode dedicated to the crossover.
-Instead, Supergirl only included a very brief moment at the end of an episode in order to setup for the crossover in the other three shows.
+Instead, Supergirl only included a very brief moment at the end of an episode in order to set up for the crossover in the other three shows.
 Furthermore, none of the supporting characters of Supergirl appeared in any of the other shows during the crossover.

 .@TheCWSupergirl will get a full 4-part crossover with @CW_Arrow, @CW_TheFlash & @TheCW_Legends Next Season: https://t.co/heRAIROHlv pic.twitter.com/ztDsTR7egh